Song of India Care and Details: Attractive Air Purifying Plant

-- Buy a bushy plant having more than one divisions from the stem.
+- Buy a bushy plant having more than one division from the stem.

-- It comes in multiple variety so buy the plant of your choice.
+- It comes in multiple varieties so buy the plant of your choice.

-- Stem should be strong and leaves should be shiny.
+- The stem should be strong and the leaves should be shiny.

-- You can buy couple of plant and put at least 2 to 3 plants in same pot.
+- You can buy a couple of plants and put at least 2 to 3 plants in the same pot.
 It will look good.

 - As Song of India care is very easy so it is very much suitable for beginners.